cckpg/autoproxy2privoxy/README.md

 replacement, with the benefit of being universal for any program that uses the proxy.

-Another advantage of using privoxy is that, when forwarding to a SOCKS4a/SOCKS5 proxy, privoxy will request the DNS resolution to happen on the remote side.
+Another advantage of using Privoxy is that, when forwarding to a SOCKS4a/SOCKS5 proxy, Privoxy will request the DNS resolution to happen on the remote side.
 This is beneficial for programs that do not support remote DNS resolution.

 Inspired by AutoProxy2Pac, powered by Privoxy, and motivated by GFW, here,